metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/16-gatekeeper.md

 });
 ```

-However, in some rare use-cases, we may need to explicitely provide the PDA address of the Gateway Token.
+However, in some rare use cases, we may need to explicitly provide the PDA address of the Gateway Token.
 Thus, here’s an example providing a Gateway Token that uses non-default seeds.

 ```tsx
 import { Pda } from '@metaplex-foundation/js';